fermisda/condb2/docs/client_installation.rst

 ConDB2 Client Installation
 =========================

-There are 2 ways to install the ConDB client.
+There are 2 ways to install the ConDB2 client.

 PyPi isntallation
 -----------------